-Your money is automatically reinvested to ensure it keeps earning interest rather than sitting idle in your holding account e.g. as money in your 5 year product matures it will instantly be reinvested back into the 5 year product at the market rate on that day or at a rate you have preset.
+Your money is automatically reinvested to ensure it keeps earning interest rather than sitting idle in your holding account e.g. as money in your 5 year product is paid back it will instantly be reinvested back into the 5 year product at the market rate on that day or at a rate you have preset.

 Alternatively you can customise your reinvestment settings and choose to either reinvest into a different product (e.g. the monthly product) or have your money transferred to your holding account ready to withdraw.